-5.1.1 Estimation of settlements data following an EMMS failure
+5.25.1 Estimation of settlements data following an EMMS Ffailure of EMMS

 On the sustained failure of the EMMS, final statements are to be created by using the previously published preliminary statement for the particular billing period.
 The preliminary statements are already stored separately to the EMMS system.
 This process can operate for at least two weeks.
-If the failure continues past the period of published preliminary statements the process in (c) below should be used.
+If the failure continues past the period of published preliminary statements the process in (c) below should be used.-Services will be transferred to another back-up server on the same site or a back-up server on an alternative site in accordance with clause 3 of the Market Suspension and System Failure Procedure.